 - 1/8 cup olive oil

 - 3 to 4 cups flour

 If you are making the homemade pizza dough recipe, follow the below instructions.
 If you are using pre-made dough, please feel free to jump down to the "Breadstick" section.

-Add the yeast, salt, sugar and oil to the lukewarm water in a large bowl,-preferably the bowl of a stand mixer-mix gently.
+Add the yeast, salt, sugar and oil to the lukewarm water in a large bowl, preferably the bowl of a stand mixer, and mix gently.